 Miles, right in line with other proponents of Confederate values, claimed that slavery was a “divine institution” and that men are “born neither free nor equal”.
 He was a member of the Fire-Eaters, a Southern activist group that exercised great influence in pushing for war over the right to maintain a society based on the ownership of non-white human beings.
 They further appealed to their fellow Southerners to reopen the international slave trade.

-Right after the war ended and onward, it was displayed at reunions of Confederate army veterans.
+Right after the war ended and onward, this flag was displayed at reunions of Confederate army veterans.
 Much later, it was used by segregationists in the 1950s-1960s.
-Why wouldn’t they feel this was appropriate?
 It represented a Confederate nation overtly based on the separation of the races, one of which was allegedly inferior by nature.

-Though the North had plenty of racism, they had moved progressively away from that inhumane tradition.
+Though the North had plenty of racism throughout the 1800s, they had moved progressively away from legal slavery in their states many decades before the Civil War.
 Vermont was the first state to abolish slavery in 1777.
 The last of the Northern states made it illegal in 1804.
 However, as PBS notes in a special series on slavery in America:

 “In most of these states…abolition was not immediate.
 Instead, gradual emancipation laws set deadlines by which all slaves would be freed, releasing individuals as they reached a certain age or the end of a certain work period.
 This situation left some African Americans lingering in bonded servitude.
 Pennsylvania passed its Act for the Gradual Abolition of Slavery in 1780.
 Yet, as late as 1850, the federal census recorded that there were still hundreds of young blacks in Pennsylvania, who would remain enslaved until their 28th birthdays.”

 Here is one of the central meanings of the various flags of the Confederacy: rebellion against the government.
 They were made to stand for a set of beliefs and behaviors established by men in the 1860s and these values and histories are alive with those images.
 There are too many deeply negative actions from the past associated with those emblems that make it impossible to be a symbol of heritage for most Americans.
 In fact, it would be very unusual for other countries to allow their provinces to have a flag that represents division and civil war.
 Nazi Germany is a comparative example often spoken about and though there are many differences between the two societies, they share a barbarism and methodical racism of the highest commitment.
-Both countries used, encouraged or allowed segregation, bullying, abuse, rape, torture and murder to maintain the desired social order or just for pure freedom of choice.
-Since the non-white races, whether Jews or blacks, were considered discardable and without inherent dignity, they could be used however a Confederate or Nazi German decided and so there would be no consequence or punishment for the perpetrator.
-The Confederacy did not attempt a full scale extermination as did the Nazis, but that would have been radically counterproductive anyway since they were completely dependent on blacks to perform the South’s massive labor needs as the engine of their economy.
-Both societies followed a nonsensical ideology based in half-truths.
+Both countries used segregation, bullying, abuse, rape, torture and murder to maintain the desired social order.
+Since the non-white races, whether Jews or blacks, were considered discardable and without inherent dignity, they could be treated however a Confederate or Nazi German decided and so there would be no consequence or punishment for the perpetrator.
+The Confederacy did not attempt a full scale extermination as did the Nazis, but that would have been radically counterproductive since they were completely dependent on blacks to perform the South’s massive labor needs.
+Slavery was the engine of the Confederate economy.
+Both societies followed nonsensical ideologies based in falsehoods, yet these beliefs were convenient for those individuals and people groups in power.

 “In a debate on anti-lynching legislation in the US Senate in 1938, the senator from Mississippi Theodore Bilbo echoed Mein Kampf in asserting that merely ‘one drop of Negro blood placed in the veins of the purest Caucasian destroys the inventive genius of his mind and strikes palsied his creative faculties.’
 The elected representatives of the South successfully blocked any legislative attempt to clamp down on lynching, holding it to be a matter for individual states to regulate, and something that Northerners couldn’t understand.
 Only Southerners knew what was at stake.
 Bilbo suspected a Jewish conspiracy behind what he saw as Northern interference: ‘The niggers and Jews of New York are working hand in hand.’
 During Roosevelt’s first two terms, lynching continued unabated.
 There were 28 recorded instances in 1933 alone, the first year of the New Deal.
 This tacit acceptance of extra-legal killing was something else that struck a chord with the Nazis.
 In fact, what happened in the South was in the early 1930s more overt and more bestial than anything taking place in Germany, where state-sanctioned murder was treated as an unpleasant necessity rather than a public festival.
 As Ira Katznelson records, in November 1933, more than a year after FDR’s election, Lloyd Warner was burned alive before a cheering crowd of ten thousand in Princess Anne, Maryland, after an attempt to hang him had failed.
 Nothing so ghastly was permitted on the streets of Hitler’s new Reich.
 Still, this didn’t stop the Nazis romanticising the South and indulging in soft-soap fantasies about its martial culture.
 The German edition of Gone with the Wind – Vom Winde verweht – fascinated Hitler when it appeared in 1937.
 The film too was a big hit with the Nazi elite.
 On 22 June 1941, while he was waiting for the launch of Operation Barbarossa, Goebbels spent the hours after midnight watching a pre-release of the German version.
 It was comfort viewing….The Montgomery Advertiser, taking note in 1933 of the regime’s attacks on Jews, apparently perceived no irony in declaring that ‘Hitler will only gain respect in the US if he stops persecuting the minority.’
 The same newspapers flatly rejected any attempt to compare lynching to the systematic persecutions carried out by the Nazis.
 The point about lynching was that it remained ostensibly illegal, whereas Hitler was using the instruments of the law to pursue his campaigns of violence.”